 Health Initiatives 404-894-9980

 Officers from GTPD can support the investigation and prosecution of cases, ensure the well-being of the victim, and transport victims to Grady Rape Crisis Center for treatment.
 If you are in crisis or in need of assistance after hours, contact GTPD and ask to speak to an on-call advocate.
-You do not have to disclose your name or any information to GTPD when you call to be connected to the on-call advocate (who will be a trained Health Promotion staff member).
+You do not have to disclose your name or any information to GTPD when you call to be connected to the on-call advocate (who will be a trained Health Initiatives staff member).

 Women's Health in Stamps Health Services has staff who provide services for sexual and reproductive health needs.
 Women’s Health offers pelvic exams and Pap Smears, contraception, including Emergency Contraception, and STI screening.
 They do not, however, collect rape kits.